Deploy a service

 On-chain deployment

-The Open Autonomy framework provides a convenient interface for services that are registered in the on-chain protocol.
+The Open Autonomy framework provides a convenient interface for services that are minted.

 -

 Find the service ID.
 Explore the services section of the protocol frontend, and note the ID of the service that you want to deploy.
-The service must be in Finished Registration state.
+The service must be in Deployed state.

 -